-- Bonsu has consistently been named by the Colorado coaching staff as a true freshman to watch, as he has impressed them on and off the field. - Bonsu came to CU with an incredibly strong lower body, as he has tested well in the weight room.
-Strength coach Jeff Pitman already calls Bonsu one of the strongest players on the team. - Bonsu captained Allen High School to the Texas 5A State Football Championship and a No. 5 national ranking.
+- Bonsu has consistently been named by the Colorado coaching staff as a true freshman to watch, as he has impressed them on and off the field. - Bonsu played on 15 defensive snaps for the Buffs and came up with one solo tackle in his first collegiate action. - Bonsu came to CU with an incredibly strong lower body, as he has tested well in the weight room.
+Strength coach Jeff Pitman already calls Bonsu one of the strongest players on the team and Pitman also feels that Bonsu could leave CU in four years as the strongest player in the history of the program. - Bonsu captained Allen High School to the Texas 5A State Football Championship and a No. 5 national ranking.